15 March - 18 April 2023

 - To what level of quality are the research summary, problem definition, and design implemented/described?

 - In what way are the choices of theory, data/material, analysis method, infrastructure, equipment and field work suitable for answering the questions?

 - Are the ethical considerations for the proposed project properly described and addressed?
-Does the applicant adequately consider the risk/value/suffering for humans, animals, nature and/or society when relevant?
+Does the applicant adequately consider risk/value /suffering for humans, animals, nature and/or society?

 - How are issues relating to sex and gender perspectives justified and handled in the research plan?

 Novelty and originality (1–7)